YourCourts Member Support Center Court and Resource Reservation Management software

 Logging into YourCourts

-To log into YourCourts, go to the https://www.yourcourts.com site and click the Login link at the top of the page or you can go directly to the login page by bookmarking the URL address https://www.yourcourts.com/yourcourts/security/index.
-Your community may also have a community website that they have linked to YourCourts so be sure to check with your club administrator.
+To log in to YourCourts using a browser, go to the https://www.yourcourts.com site and click the Login link at the top of the page, or you can go directly to the login page by bookmarking the URL address https://www.yourcourts.com/security/index.
+Your community or club may also have a website that they have linked directly to YourCourts.
+If you're using the mobile app, it will open on the login screen.

-Once on the login page, enter your email address and the password that was provided to you and click the Login button.
+Once on the login page, enter your email address and the password that was provided to you and click the Log In button.

 If you enter an incorrect email or password, the system will display an error message and take you back to the login screen.

-Logging into Multiple Accounts
+Logging into Multiple YourCourts Accounts

 Staying Logged In